FILMS FROM BALKAN WAR-ZONES

 A Pictorial Heroes Production in association with Channel 4 Television UK and The Scottish Arts Council Lottery Film fund

-The final film in my War and Football trilogy Minefield is a work-in-progress that is seeking further production funding for completion sometime in 2017.
+The final film in a trilogy about War and Football called Minefield is a work-in-progress that is seeking further production funding for its completion in Syria.
 Please contact me directly to discuss this further or to find out more about the project.

 See You in the Next War/Vidimo Se U Sledećem Ratu!

 I never set out to make a film about Radio B92 especially as a good friend Matthew Collin was writing what in my view is the definitive book on the subject: Serbia Calling (which also possibly in the future might even be a Hollywood movie!)